 - Highlight the Excel range or cell you wish to name.

-- Go to the NAME Box where you normally see the cell address such as A1:
+- Go to the NAME Box where you normally see a cell address, such as A1:

-From now on, you can use this PCODE range name in any formula.
+From now on, you can use this PCODE range name in any Excel formula.
 So, for example, if I created another NAME called “registered,” which included the number of registered voters for each party, I could use a formula such as =SUM(registered).
 Then, as I type the name, Excel shows it in the drop-down menu with a special icon.